redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

 The Template we'll be building here is composed by the following actions:
  * Source Code and GitOps manifests repositories creation on Github
- * Sample Springboot backend App suing Apache Maven for building
+ * Sample Springboot backend App using Apache Maven for building
  * CI pipeline using Tekton
  * CD Pipeline using ArgoCD
  * Quay Container Registry